B3-Team6/e-commerce-project/src/pages/BackOffice/README.md

 ## OrderAdmin - index.js

 **Description:**
-The `index.js` file contains the implementation of the `OrderAdmin` component.
-This file is responsible for managing orders in the back office.
-It retrieves order data from the server using the `axios` library and displays it in a table.
-Users can perform actions like editing and deleting orders.
-The file utilizes the `useAppContext` hook to access the necessary actions for updating and deleting orders.

-**Dependencies:**

-- `react`
-- `LayoutAdmin` component
-- `Head` component
-- `TrashIcon`, `PencilSquareIcon`, `XMarkIcon`, `CheckIcon` from `@heroicons/react/24/solid`
-- `axios` library
-- `useAppContext` hook

-**Usage:**
-The `OrderAdmin` file renders the order management interface.
-It fetches order data from the server and displays it in a table.
-Users can edit orders by clicking the edit button, which allows them to change the status of the order.
-The file also supports deleting orders by clicking the delete button.
-Upon deletion, the order is removed from the table.
+The back office is the part of an application or website that is reserved for administrators or authorized users.
+It provides a user-friendly and secure interface for managing and controlling the administrative aspects of a system.

+The back office allows administrators to perform tasks such as user management, system settings modification, content creation or modification, report generation, and more.
+It is typically an area where administrators can access advanced features and management tools to oversee and control the application or website.

 The file utilizes the `useAppContext` hook to access the necessary actions for updating and deleting orders.